nick-f/t/README.md

 # t

-Search your project directories and open a new Tmux session for the selected project
+Search project directories and open a new tmux session for the selected project

 ## Installation

 ### Dependencies

-t uses [fzf](https://github.com/junegunn/fzf) and bash.
+t uses [fzf](https://github.com/junegunn/fzf), tmux, and bash.

 ### Homebrew